prosyslab-classroom/is661-advanced-software-security/README.md

 ## Project Theme: Understandable & Explainable Programming Systems
 Observation is the beginning of all sciences.
+For example, Galileo Galilei observed that the Earth is not the center of the universe.
+This observation led to the development of modern astronomy.
-Computer science is not an exception.
+Computer science is no exception.
+Only when we observe the behavior of computer systems, we can understand how they work.

 The project theme of this semester is understandable and explainable programming systems (e.g., program analyzer, fuzzer, synthesizer, compiler, etc).